Ichaelus/Github-Classifier/Documentation/Installation Manual.md

 ## Notes

 This guide can be followed to get the frontend running on your local system.
 If you don't want to install one of the listed dependencies or want to emulate a preconfigured client image, please refer to the section `VirtualBox`.
-Even though the recommended way is not to run the client in an emulation.
+Even though running the client in an emulation should only be considered in exceptional cases.

-Please make sure that the working / installation **directory** of python and the g++ compiler do **not contain special characters** such as umlauts.
+Please make sure that the working / installation **directory** of Python and the g++ compiler do **not contain special characters** such as german umlauts.
 Keep in mind that installations with pip require **super user rights**.

 ## Modules

-_Either installed with `pip install xxx` (on UNIX systems) or downloaded and installed with the command `pip install path/to/file.whl` (on Windows)._
+_Either downloaded and installed with the command `pip install path/to/file.whl` (on Windows) or installed with `pip install xxx` (on UNIX systems)._

 1. [numpy + mkl](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy)
 2. [scipy](http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy)